British Museum Act 1816

 The British Museum Act 1816 or the Elgin Marbles Act (56 Geo.
 3. c.
-99) was an Act of the Parliament of the United Kingdom.
+99) was an act of the Parliament of the United Kingdom.

 The act authorised the Treasury to provide £35,000 to buy the Elgin Marbles for the British Museum, and enacted two other conditions imposed by Lord Elgin: that he and his successors would be appointed as trustees of the British Museum, and that the collection would be kept together and named 'The Elgin Collection'.

-Legacy
+Subsequent developments

-The whole act was repealed by section 13(5) of, and the fourth schedule to, the British Museum Act 1963.
+The whole act was repealed by section 13(5) of, and the fourth schedule to, the British Museum Act 1963, which came into force on 30 September 1963.